-We seek to increase school enrollment rates for our program's 13 children.
+We seek to increase school enrollment rates for our program's 9 children.
 While financial support is vital, we understand that a successful program requires a holistic approach.
-Our approach is multifaceted, and will confront all identified barriers to staying in school through providing: vital financial support, informative and interactive personal development tools, and a safe and adequate academic mentorship, all in order to holistically empower and support our students and their families.
+Our approach is multifaceted, and will confront all identified barriers to staying in school by providing vital financial support at the beginning of each school year, informative and interactive personal development tools like computer and internet access at the organization, and a safe and adequate academic mentorship.

 The project will help lighten the financial burden of education and provide students with necessary personal and academic support.
 However, the long-term vision of the project spans generations.
 We firmly believe that these children have the potential to not only experience social mobility but also give back to their resilient indigenous community.
 Mano a Mano will thereby be a pillar of the value of education in Santiago Atitlan: a value that will continue to flourish for generations to come.